Mental Health and Well-being during COVID-19 outbreak.

 Anxiety may be displayed in different ways during this outbreak.
 Stress levels are generally heightened all round, but people may find themselves being less patient, less able to calm down, or generally more nervous in every way.

 Those with health anxiety will be particularly concerned.
-Health anxiety is when a person’s anxiety centers especially around their or someone else’s health.
+Health anxiety is when a person’s anxiety centres especially around their or someone else’s health.
 For them, a pandemic is like living in a nightmare.

 What can employers do?